Chr0nos/ft_linux/README.md

 > sudo ./lfs.sh

 # End
-for now that's all, you will ne to finish the configuration by yourself, i'm still working on this project.t
+for now that's all, you will need to finish the configuration by yourself, i'm still working on this project.
+Feel free to open issue if you encouter problems/bugs.